paraskevasleivadaros/paraskevasleivadaros/README.md

 ## Hi there 🙋‍♂️
-I'm Paraskevas, an InfraOps Engineer from Greece living in Amsterdam!
+I'm Paraskevas, an InfraOps Engineer at [DigitalOcean](https://digitalocean.com) from Greece living in Amsterdam!

 #### ✨ About me
 💼 Visit [leivadaros.dev](https://leivadaros.dev) to learn more about me<br>